Skip to main content

 Lifestyle interventions, particularly low-glycemic diets and exercise, are considered first-line therapy for PCOS precisely because they target this underlying mechanism.
 By improving insulin sensitivity, these interventions reduce the pancreatic insulin output, which in turn lessens the stimulus for ovarian androgen production and allows SHBG levels to rise, effectively correcting the hyperandrogenic state.

 In men, the relationship is equally strong.
-Obesity and are potent suppressors of the HPG axis.
+Obesity and insulin resistance are potent suppressors of the HPG axis.
 Elevated insulin and associated inflammatory cytokines interfere with the pulsatile release of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus and Luteinizing Hormone (LH) from the pituitary.

 Furthermore, visceral adipose tissue is rich in the enzyme aromatase, which converts testosterone into estradiol.
-In overweight, insulin-resistant men, this results in both suppressed and increased conversion of the remaining testosterone to estrogen, a combination that exacerbates low testosterone symptoms and further promotes fat gain.
+In overweight, insulin-resistant men, this results in both suppressed testosterone production and increased conversion of the remaining testosterone to estrogen, a combination that exacerbates low testosterone symptoms and further promotes fat gain.
 Weight loss achieved through diet and exercise can reverse this process by improving insulin sensitivity, reducing aromatase activity, and restoring more favorable HPG axis function.

 Hormonal Marker Insulin Sensitive State (Optimal) Insulin Resistant State (Dysfunctional)